nikku/node-xsd-schema-validator/README.md

 });
 ```

-You may validate readable streams, too:
+You may validate readable streams:

 ```javascript
 var xmlStream = fs.createReadableStream('some.xml');